Pillow Talk

 I then cut the fabric so that I had two 19″ squares.
 With 1/2″ seams, the pillow will be about 18″ square.

-*Some fabrics were too thin and looked a bit like cellulite when stuffed, so I added a lining with an extra layer of fabric.
+*Some fabrics were too thin and looked a bit like cellulite when stuffed, so I added a lining.
 With the lining, I had 3 layers of 18″ fabric.

-A few months ago when my grandmother lent me her sewing machine, I had no clue I would use it as much as I have.
-This was the biggest project yet, though.
-So, I busted it out and set the stitch to #4.
+I busted out the sewing machine and set the stitch to #4.
 I have no clue if this was right, but because it was such heavy fabric, I wanted to make sure and have it be secure.
 For thinner fabrics, I used the tightest straight stitch – #1.

 I then started my stitch at the center on whichever side I wanted to be the bottom, back stitching a couple of inches at the start.
 I worked my way about the edge, stopping and back stitching about 4-5 inches before the starting seam – just enough for my hand to fit in to stuff the pillow.
 (I put Blue Painter’s Tape on the machine to mark clearly where to line up my edge)